Daily Read - 2 Kings 3:1-4:17; Acts 14:8-28; Psalm 140:1-13; Proverbs 17:22

 "Go, sell the oil and pay your debt; and you and your sons live on the rest."

 Search our hearts Lord.
 How much of our life do we want God to fill?
 It's time to prepare for the Glory of the Lord to come.
 How do we do this?
 We come before the Lord and empty ourselves before Him.
-The less of us we have in the vessel, the more of Him that fills it.
+The less of us in our vessel, means more of Him filling it.

 Present your empty vessels before Him